How to recognise and develop originality in research

 Originality in exploring the unanticipated

 In the analogy the main route may already have been broadly explored.
 However, the explorer will, from time to time, come across unexpected and unexplored sidetracks.
-He may not notice them; or he may continue on the planned route anyway, in which case nothing original is involved.
+He may not notice them and he may continue on the planned route anyway, in which case nothing original is involved.
 If, however, he does notice the sidetracks, he has to make decisions about whether to explore any of them, and if so, which ones.
 These decisions may be difficult, because he cannot know whether anything of interest will turn out to lie along them without at least partially exploring them, and doing so will use resources of time and equipment which will delay the expedition on its main route.
 Yet, one or more of the sidetracks could contain something of such great interest and significance that it would be worth abandoning the expedition as first planned and putting all the resources into exploring the sidetrack.

 Similarly, in fairly mundane research, one phase of the work can open up alternative ways forward which have never previously been researched.
 These ways forward are necessarily original, and they can also turn out to be highly significant.
 They can, on the other hand, equally turn out to be dead-ends which consume time and effort fruitlessly.
-Researchers cannot know without devoting some time to looking, and even if nothing worthwhile results, a student can at least claim to have searched for something original and signifcant.
+Researchers cannot know without devoting some time to looking, and even if nothing worthwhile results, a student can at least claim to have searched for something original and significant.

 Originality in data